Golf: Matsuyama wins 2nd straight Phoenix Open title in playoff

 Hideki Matsuyama beat Webb Simpson in a four-hole playoff to defend his Phoenix Open title Sunday, claiming his fourth career U.S. tour win.

-Matsuyama, who was in a four-way tie for third going into the final round at the Tournament Players Club, and American Webb headed to a sudden-death playoff after finishing 72 holes and four days tied at 17-under.
+Matsuyama, who was four strokes back in a four-way tie for third going into the final round at the Tournament Players Club, and American Webb headed to a sudden-death playoff after finishing 72 holes and four days tied at 17-under-par 267.

+"The playoff was a struggle but I'm happy that I won," said Matsuyama after shooting the day's third-best score of 5-under 66 with an eagle and three birdies.

+"I've waited a long time believing my chance would come around.
+I'll work hard so this (momentum) carries on," he said.

 Matsuyama's four wins is the most among any Japanese on the PGA Tour, and one better than Shigeki Maruyama, who picked up three titles between 2001 and 2003.